drk1wi/Modlishka/README.md

 From the security perspective, Modlishka can be currently used to:
 -	Help penetration testers to carry out a modern ethical phishing campaign that requires a universal 2FA “bypass” support.
--	Diagnose and exploit browser-based applications from the "[Client Domain Hooking](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/)" attack perspective.
+-   Hijack application HTTP TLS traffic flow and perform a HTTP 301 Cache poisoning attack.
 -   TBC

-Modlishka was written as an attempt overcome standard reverse proxy limitations and as a personal challenge to see what is possible with sufficient motivation and devoted time.
+Modlishka was written as an attempt overcome standard reverse proxy limitations and as a personal challenge to see what is possible with sufficient motivation and a bit of extra research time.
 The achieved results appeared to be very interesting and the tool was initially released and later updated with aim to:
 - Highlight currently used two factor authentication ([2FA](https://blog.duszynski.eu/phishing-ng-bypassing-2fa-with-modlishka/)) scheme weaknesses, so adequate security solutions can be created and implemented by the industry and raise user awareness.
 - Provide a diagnostic tool for the "Client Domain Hooking' attack.